General description of the residency

 - Letters/reports for complex patients (e.g. Blood work requests, glaucoma surgery referrals, etc.) will be reviewed by supervisor(s) prior to sending until the appropriate level of competency has been demonstrated.

 - As above, you will be required to work with a local ophthalmologist one half-day each month (or accumulation of 6 days in the year)

-Dr Prokopich will be your main mentor and supervisors and Dr Furtado will be the secondary supervisor.
-Drs.
-Prokopich and Furtado will both be involved in your scheduling, as well as reviewing files and consulting with you.
-Dr Prokopich will be the primary supervisor involved in your evaluation but evaluations will be discussed between all supervisors who have worked with you.
+Dr. MacIver will be your main mentor and supervisor and Dr Prokopich will be the secondary supervisor.
+They will both be involved in your scheduling, as well as reviewing files and consulting with you.
+Dr MacIver will be the primary supervisor involved in your evaluation but evaluations will be discussed between all supervisors who have worked with you.

 You will start in the fall session with direct care focusing on the areas of disease management, acute care, and glaucoma management, as well as some primary care when at HSOC.
 The number of patients per session will depend on the clinic in which you are providing care.
 Patient numbers and complexity of assessment and management skills will be expected to increase during the year.
 This will be monitored to ensure that you are examining patients with a variety of disease states, with an emphasis on management including glaucoma.
 You will gain increasing autonomy as the residency year progresses, as your competency is demonstrated and supervision of optometry interns commences.
 A portion of your time will also be devoted to reflection, critical analysis of the literature, and professional development.

 In addition to the clinic curriculum, you must also complete the following: